nicolezhi/cse15-lab-reports/week-1-lab-report.md

 # [user@sahara ~]$ ls lecture1
 Hello.class  Hello.java  messages  README
 ```
-The output lists the files within the lecture1 directory.
+not an error: The output lists the files within the lecture1 directory.

 **`ls` with path to file as an argument**